Friday, September 23

 The Office of International Education invites parents and students to learn more about studying abroad from our panel of past study abroad participants, their parents, and University of Richmond staff.

-The University of Richmond has a variety of pre-profssional programs and advisors available to assist your student in developing the best path to professional schools.
+The University of Richmond has a variety of pre-professional programs and advisors available to assist your student in developing the best path to professional schools.
 With advisors in pre-health, pre-law, business, and a supportive advising program within the majors, your student has a number of resources.
-In this session, the pre-professional advisors will discuss their prorgrams and give you suggestions to help you assist your student in making good choices to prepare him or her for professional school and career success.
-Members of Career Services, Office of Alumni and Career Services, will also be present to answer questions regarding application requirements.
+The pre-professional advisors will be available for office hours to discuss their programs and give you suggestions to help you assist your student in making good choices to prepare him or her for professional school and career success.
+Members of Career Services, Office of Alumni and Career Services, will also be available to answer questions regarding application requirements.

-President Ed Ayers will talk about the path of the University over the last seven years in his final Family Weekend address.
+President Ron Crutcher will discuss the importance of a liberal arts education and reflect upon his first four months as president of the University of Richmond.
 There will be time for questions following his remarks and a reception in the Modlin Center for the Arts Courtyard.

 Odyssey High Ropes Course located on the Intramural Fields

 Looking for something fun to do with the family Friday night?
 Sign up for Fearless Friday and get the chance to experience UR’s very own Odyssey High Ropes Course.
 Enjoy an extreme recreational activity guaranteed to provide an amazing bonding experience for your family, while still having a great time!
-No experience necessary and participants must be 12+.
+No experience necessary and participants must be age 12+.
 Specific start times may be reserved and are available on a first-come, first-served basis during the Family Weekend registration process.
-Individuals must pre-register by September 15.
-Cost: $15 per person and payment is due at the time of registration.
-Absolutely no refunds will be issued unless High Ropes is cancelled; programs runs rain or shine!
-If you have additional questions, call (804) 287-6818.
+Individuals must pre-register by September 16 and bring registration materials with them to the course in order to participate.
+Cost: $20 per person and payment is due at the time of registration.
+Absolutely no refunds will be issued unless High Ropes is cancelled; program runs rain or shine!
+If you have additional questions, call (804) 287-6815.

 This is a ticketed event and pre-registration is required.